History of Podlaskie Voivodeship: History

 Napoleon gave the counties of Białystok, Drohiczyn, Bielsk and Sokółka, with parts of the Suraż, Biebrza and Dąbrowa counties, to Tsar Aleksander I on 7 July 1807.
-A year later the Russian authorities created a separate administrative unit from this territory - the Belostok Oblast, consisting of from four counties: Białystok, Bielsko, Sokółka and Drohiczyn, whereas the western and northern parts of the area with Łomża, Suwałki and Tykocin passed to the short-lived Polish Duchy of Warsaw.
+A year later the Russian authorities created a separate administrative unit from this territory - the Belostok Oblast, consisting of from four counties: Białystok, Bielsk, Sokółka and Drohiczyn, whereas the western and northern parts of the area with Łomża, Suwałki and Tykocin passed to the short-lived Polish Duchy of Warsaw.
 After the failed November and January uprisings, Russification policies and anti-Polish repressions intensified, including deportations to katorga.
 Białystok grew into a significant center of the textile industry, the largest after Łódź in then-partitioned Poland.
 Białystok was the largest industrial center between Warsaw and Łódź in the west, Saint Petersburg in the north and Moscow in the east, and was nicknamed "Manchester of the North".
 During World War I, the territory was occupied by Germany, and after the war it was part of reborn independent Poland.
 In 1920, it was invaded by Soviet Russia, but Poland repulsed the Soviets and secured its freedom.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the territory was occupied mostly by the Soviet Union with a small northern part with Suwałki occupied by Germany until 1941, and then it was entirely occupied by Germany until 1944.
 The Germans and Soviet occupiers conducted genocidal crimes against the local population, including mass arrests, deportations to forced labour, and executions and massacres of civilians and prisoners of war.
 Despite such circumstances, the Polish resistance was organized and active in the region.
 Afterwards, it was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the 1980s.
 The Soviet NKVD and SMERSH continued the persecution of the Polish resistance in the following months, with deportations to the USSR and executions, including the Augustów roundup.